jjchern/scorecard/README.md

 The `scorecard` repo contains an R script `prep.R` (in the [`data-raw` folder](https://github.com/jjchern/scorecard/tree/master/data-raw)) that downloads and process raw data from the [College Scorecard](https://collegescorecard.ed.gov), 1996-2014.
 The datasets are stored in the [`data` folder](https://github.com/jjchern/scorecard/tree/master/data).

+The scorecard dataset is an imbalance panel at the colleges-by-school-year level.
 The data was last updated on January 13th, 2017 (as of August 5, 2017).
 See the [changelog](https://collegescorecard.ed.gov/data/changelog/) for more details.

 The following datasets are available: